astat1cc/NewsApp/README.md

 # News App

-News App that has Breaking News section and allows user to save some News and make search for news.
+News App that has Breaking News section and allows user to save and make search for news.

 ## Technologies used